 When our Plan is complete, South Cambridgeshire District Council will arrange for it to be submitted to an independent examiner, whose role is to certify that the proper legal process has been followed and that the Plan is not incompatible with local or national strategy (Step 6).
 Once approved by the examiner, the Plan then becomes the object of a referendum of all voters registered in its area (Step 7).
 If the residents vote to accept the Plan the Plan is then “made”, in the jargon.
 This is crucial because, unlike parish plans and village design statements, the Plan is then legally binding on South Cambridgeshire District Council as the planning authority.

 The Plan is intended to cover the development of our two parishes over the next twenty years (with reviews and updates, of course).
 Experience from other areas suggests that the process of collecting initial views, deeper consultation, formulating the Plan and conducting the referendum typically takes around two years.
-So we should expect to be working on this throughout 2017 and into 2018.
+The Plan is currently at Step 4 and we are about to embark on a major consultation with residents via a survey.